laderast/RBootcamp_old/chapter2.md

---- type:NormalExercise lang:r xp:100 skills:1 key:a1efb868f1
+--- type:MultipleChoiceExercise lang:r xp:100 skills:1 key:a1efb868f1
 ## Boxplots

-Boxplots allow us to assess distributions of a continuous variable (here, `weight`) conditioned on categorical variables.
+Boxplots allow us to assess distributions of a continuous variable (`weight`) conditioned on categorical variables (`shotsCurrent`).

 What does this tell us?
+Is there a difference in weight between those animals who recieved shots or not?

+*** =instructions
+- there is a small difference in means, but the difference doesn't look significant
+- there is no difference in means
+- there is a large difference in means and the difference is probably statistically significant

 *** =pre_exercise_code
 ```{r}